Blog

 Disclaimer: At the time of writing this post, I don’t actually know how to do any of this.
 So I will have to figure it all out as I go.

-These posts will serve as long format information dumps for refreshing my memory in the future and tracking my own progress.
+These posts will serve as a historical archive of long format information dumps of where my mind was at the time of writing, for refreshing my memory in the future and tracking my own progress.

 I often learn by doing something wrong until I figure out how to do it less wrong.
 Readers should not take these posts as instructional.
 These are a record of what I did, not what should be done, and they are not meant to be used as how-to’s.